Jack Rabbett's Whisky Bar

 The Legend of Jack Rabbett's Whisky Bar

-Liquor was a staple in Eureka Springs by the time the hotel had opened, and three years later the temperance movement, that started locally in 1886, became most active when Carrie Nation, head of the national Women's Christian Temperance Union, moved to Eureka.
+Liquor was a staple in Eureka Springs by the time the hotel had opened, and three years later the temperance movement, which started locally in 1886, became most active when Carrie Nation, head of the National Women's Christian Temperance Union, moved to Eureka.
 Undaunted, local saloons continued to thrive.
 Even the 18th Amendment that established nationwide prohibition could not slow down the sale nor the consumption of alcohol in Eureka Springs, thanks to a bountiful, local bootlegging industry.

-Thanks to this ample supply of liquor, when Joe Parkhill of Cicero, Illinois (a neighbor of the Al Capone family) took over the hotel in 1944, he had no problem in luring northern visitors.
-Guests would ride the train from Chicago to Monett, Missouri and then ride the hotel's shuttle bus on down to Eureka.
+Thanks to this ample supply of liquor, when Joe Parkhill of Cicero, Illinois (a neighbor of the Al Capone family) took over the hotel in 1944, he had no problem luring northern visitors.
+Guests would ride the train from Chicago to Monett, Missouri, and then ride the hotel's shuttle bus down to Eureka.
 A clean, Ozark community with a plethora of outdoor activities, coupled with a quality hotel that (illegally) offered liquor by the drink, plus gambling, (also illegal) kept the hotel humming for the next eleven years.
 It was during this time when Parkhill hired Jack James Rabbett as night manager, even though Joe always kept a close watch on the profits (a.k.a. cash) by working behind the bar himself.

 Rabbett was at the helm in 1951 when at midnight on a June night during the Barefoot Ball, the hotel was raided by Carroll County Sheriff Erton "DeWeasel" Deweese for "operating a bar and selling intoxicating liquors without a license".
-Alchohol and slot machines were confiscated and destroyed in the street by the sheriff and his deputies.
+Alcohol and slot machines were confiscated and destroyed in the street by the sheriff and his deputies.
 According to the Eureka Springs Times-Echo, arrested with Parkhill were John Doe and Jack Rabbit (sic).

 Following the raid and his arrest, Parkhill soon lost interest in the hotel and sold the Basin Park back to its previous owner, Claude Fuller.
 It is said that when Joe left, his night manager left as well.
 When hotel regulars would ask, "What happened to Jack?" they were told, with tongue in cheek, "Jack disappeared into 'the Rabbett hole'"!